MicroStrategy/rest-api-docs/docs/common-workflows/manage-the-schema/reload-the-schema-asynchronously.md

 ---
-title: Reload the Schema Asynchronously
+title: Reload the schema asynchronously
 description: This workflow sample demonstrates how to reload (update) the schema asynchronously.
 ---